abderahmentrabelsi/nlsql/README.md

 How it works

-1) Schema grounding
+1) Schema grounding (JSON-first)
-   - Full ERP schema and relationships live in [python_api/schema.json](python_api/schema.json).
+   - Default source of truth is [python_api/schema.json](python_api/schema.json).
-   - The Python service injects this JSON, plus few-shot examples, into the prompt to constrain generation.
+   - The Python service injects this JSON, plus few-shot examples, into the prompt.
+   - For performance, the service slices the schema to only relevant tables based on the query (see below).

+2) Schema slicing (performance)
+   - Only a subset of tables likely relevant to the NL query are included (keyword scoring + relationship expansion).
+   - Max tables is configurable via SCHEMA_SLICE_MAX_TABLES (default 12).

+3) DB fallback (only when JSON is missing objects)
+   - If generated SQL is invalid due to missing tables/columns not present in JSON, the service retries with live DB schema reflection automatically.
+   - Controlled via SCHEMA_DB_FALLBACK (default true) and DB_* envs.

-2) Deterministic generation
+4) Deterministic generation
    - llama.cpp with Qwen 2.5 7B Instruct GGUF, temperature 0, bounded max tokens.
    - Prompt crafted to emit a single MySQL SELECT statement ending with a semicolon.

-3) Validation and suggestions
+5) Validation and suggestions
    - SQL is parsed to extract used tables and columns.
    - Any table/column not in the schema is flagged as a hallucination.
    - Closest matches suggested via difflib to repair interactively.

-4) Repair
+6) Repair
    - Frontend can post corrections (tables/columns); backend applies them and re-validates.

-5) Error feedback loop
+7) Error feedback loop
    - If execution fails (e.g., “Unknown column”), the error text is fed back into a corrective prompt for regeneration.

-6) Safe execution
+8) Safe execution
    - Go service enforces single-statement, SELECT-only, and blocks DDL/DML keywords before execution.
    - Execution happens via GORM’s Raw on the configured MySQL connection.

+Configuration
+- SCHEMA_DB_FALLBACK=true   # retry with live DB schema if JSON misses objects
+- SCHEMA_SLICE_MAX_TABLES=12
+- DB_HOST/DB_PORT/DB_USER/DB_PASSWORD/DB_NAME   # required for fallback to work

 API surface